magore/esp8266_ili9341/README.md

     * Doxyfile - Doxygen configuration file
     * display.jpg - image of the ili9341 display while the software is running
     * doit - bash script that compiles and uploads firmware then starts miniterm
-    * doxyfile.inc - automatically created file lists directories to searc for documenation
+    * doxyfile.inc - automatically created file lists directories to search for documentation
-    * header - comon include header that can be used by user C files
+    * header - common include header that can be used by user C files
     * get_esp-open-sdk - shell script to download / compile and install the current version of ESP OPEN SDK
-      * This project is now using verions 2.0.0 of the SDK
+      * This project is now using versions 2.0.0 of the SDK
       * Tested on Ubuntu 16.04.1 and Ubuntu 14.04.5
       * Installs under /opt/Expressif/esp-open-sdk
     * get_esptool - downloads the latest version of esptool - required for this project
-    * header - example C headers required fo C programs in this project
+    * header - example C headers required for C programs in this project
     * Makefile from CHERTS modified for the project
       * Features controlled by variables in Makefile
-    * meminfo.sh - displays current RAM usgae for the project
+    * meminfo.sh - displays current RAM usage for the project
       * Example: ./meminfo.sh build/demo.elf
     * miniterm - shell script to launch terminal to 115200 baud Defaults to /dev/ttyUSB0 115200
     * README.md - Project readme file
-      * Tested with ESP8266_NONOS_SDK_V2.0.0_16_08_10 1 Nove 2016
+      * Tested with ESP8266_NONOS_SDK_V2.0.0_16_08_10, 1 Nov 2016
     * send.c
       * Send message to network server
       * Example: ./send -i 192.168.200.116 -m '\fscrolling\ntext\n1\n2\n3\n4'
         * These escape characters are processed on the display: \n, \t, \f
-    * setpath - set the current enviornument for the SDK and tools
+    * setpath - set the current environment for the SDK and tools
       * Example: . setpath
     * testflash.c
       * Create and read a test pattern filled file for flash testing